-- Working with staff involved with consultant contracts to ensure contracts are solicited in accordance with federal and state laws and regulations and that contracts awarded include appropriate language on non-discrimination requirements - Working with staff to monitor consultants and, in cases of Title VI deficiencies, to investigate, resolve, and implement a remedial action plan - Assessing communications and public involvement strategies to ensure adequate participation of impacted Title VI protected groups and address additional language needs, as appropriate - Developing and maintaining a contact list of interpretation and translation service providers (as a supplement to currently available staff resources for conducting needed interpretation and translation services) - Maintaining and updating the Title VI Plan every three years and disseminating it to appropriate parties including the RRTPO board, committees, staff, and to the general public through PlanRVA website ate d st ation-rela d issue
+- Working with staff involved with consultant contracts to ensure contracts are solicited in accordance with federal and state laws and regulations and that contracts awarded include appropriate language on non-discrimination requirements - · Working with staff to monitor consultants and, in cases of Title VI deficiencies, to investigate, resolve, and implement a remedial action plan - Assessing communications and public involvement strategies to ensure adequate participation of impacted Title VI protected groups and address additional language needs, as appropriate - Developing and maintaining a contact list of interpretation and translation service providers (as a supplement to currently available staff resources for conducting needed interpretation and translation services) - Maintaining and updating the Title VI Plan every three years and disseminating it to appropriate parties including the RRTPO board, committees, staff, and to the general public through PlanRVA's website - Coordinating with appropriate federal, state, and regional entities to periodically provide PlanRVA employees (i.e., RRTPO assigned staff) with training opportunities regarding nondiscrimination and Title VI - · Reviewing important nondiscrimination-related issues as needed

-) with training.

-- Coordinating with appropriate federal PlanRVA employees (i.e. RTPO assig nondiscrimination and Te VI - Reviewing important no

 The Title VI Coordinator, with staff support, is responsible for ensuring that all elements of the Title VI Plan are appropriately implemented and maintained.
-If this information is needed in another language or if there are questions about the information contained within this document, please contact Martha Heeter, Title VI Coordinator, at TitleVI@ PlanRVA.org or (804) 323-2033.
+If this information is needed in another language or if there are questions about the information contained within this document, please contact Martha Heeter, Title VI Coordinator, at TitleVI@PlanRVA.org or (804) 323-2033.